John Podesta: Career

-Clinton years
+Clinton administration

-Podesta served as both an Assistant to the President and as Deputy Chief of Staff.
-Earlier, from January 1993 to 1995, he was Assistant to the President, Staff Secretary and a senior policy adviser on government information, privacy, telecommunications security and regulatory policy.
+Podesta served as both an assistant to the president and as deputy chief of staff.
+Earlier, from January 1993 to 1995, he was assistant to the president, staff secretary and a senior policy adviser on government information, privacy, telecommunications security and regulatory policy.
 Podesta was the first White House staffer to get the news of the Lewinsky scandal and was put in charge of managing the crisis.
-In 1998, he became President Clinton's Chief of Staff in the second Clinton Administration and served in the position until the end of Clinton's time in office in January 2001.
+In 1998, he became President Clinton's chief of staff in the second Clinton administration and served in the position until the end of Clinton's time in office in January 2001.
 Podesta encouraged Executive Order 12958, which led to efforts to declassify millions of pages from the U.S. diplomatic and national security history.

-Recent years
+Post-Clinton administration

 In 2003, Podesta founded the Center for American Progress, a liberal think tank in Washington, D.C., and served as its president and CEO until he stepped down in 2011.
 (CAP chief operating officer Neera Tanden succeeded Podesta as president and CEO, taking over day-to-day operations.)
 Podesta remained chairman of the nonexecutive board of directors for a time, and remains on the board as of August 2020, although not as chairman.

 Podesta has taught at his alma mater, Georgetown University Law Center, many times over the years, teaching classes on congressional investigations, law and technology, legislation, copyright and public-interest law.
 On the Georgetown faculty, Podesta's title is Distinguished Visitor from Practice.
 From 2002 to 2014, Podesta served as a member of the Constitution Project's bipartisan Liberty and Security Committee.
 In 2008, he authored The Power of Progress: How America's Progressives Can (Once Again) Save Our Economy, Our Climate, and Our Country.
 In 2009, he accompanied Bill Clinton to North Korea for negotiations securing the release of two American journalists imprisoned on espionage charges.
 He can be seen in numerous widely circulated photographs of Clinton meeting with Kim Jong-il.

 Podesta opposes the excessive use of classification, and in a 2004 speech at Princeton University condemned what he called the U.S.'s "excessive government secrecy" and "bloated secrecy bureaucracy".
 Podesta has called Executive Order 12958, "which set tough standards for classifying documents and led to the unprecedented effort to declassify millions of pages from our nation's diplomatic and national security history," as "perhaps the biggest accomplishment of the Clinton administration."
 More than 800 million pages of intelligence documents were declassified as part of the program.